 Carrie Stoltzfus was named Executive Director of Food & Friends in January 2019 after 15 years with the organization.
-She most recently held the position of Deputy Executive Director of Program Services and Public Funding, and previously served as the Director of Program Services and Client Services Manager, among other roles during her tenure.
+She previously held the position of Deputy Executive Director, Program Services and Public Funding, and previously served as the Director of Program Services and Client Services Manager, among other roles during her tenure.

 Carrie is a seasoned social services executive with expertise in programs, social services and fundraising.
 She earned her Master of Public Health degree at the Johns Hopkins University Bloomberg School of Public Health, where she focused on social and behavioral health.
 At Food & Friends, she has piloted health outcomes research to demonstrate the impact of medically-tailored meals on chronic illness management.
 She also led the first illness eligibility expansion at Food & Friends since 2000 to reach additional underserved populations.